-This paper studies spousal peer effects on the smoking behaviour and their implication for the health of children through passive smoking.
+We study spousal peer effects on smoking and their implication for the health of children.
 Smoking decisions are modeled as equilibrium strategies of an incomplete information game within the couple.
-Using data from the French Health Survey 2002-2003, we identify two distinct effects linked to spousal behaviour: a smoking enhancing effect of smoking partners and a smoking deterring effect of non smoking partners.
-On the one hand, having a smoking partner might make smoking more valuable because of the possibility of smoking together.
-On the other hand, having a non smoking partner might reduce the utility of smoking because the smoker partially internalises the nuisance imposed on the partner.
-An implication of these findings is that the smoking behaviour could differ qualitatively in couples in which both partners smoke and in which just one partner smokes.
-This interpretation is supported by our finding that the respiratory health of children is negatively affected only if both parents smoke.
+Using French data, we identify two peer effects: a smoking enhancing effect of smoking partners and a smoking deterring effect of non smoking partners.
+An implication of these findings is that the smoking behavior could differ qualitatively in couples where both partners smoke and where only one partner smokes.
+This interpretation is supported by our finding that, controlling for total tobacco consumption of parents, the respiratory health of children is negatively affected only if both parents smoke.